GTRK Chukotka: Programming

-Television broadcasts are shared with GTRK Kamchatka, the two share the same feed of Russia-1, but Kamchatka receives more programming due to it being more populous.
-When the technological upgrade happened in the early weeks of 2020, viewers in nine villages were deprived from seeing Vesti Chukotka on Russia-1 for their local news, instead relying on Russia-24, which is on the second multiplex.
+Television broadcasts are shared with GTRK Kamchatka, as both regions use the same Russia-1 feed.
+However, Kamchatka receives more regional programming because it has a larger population.
+Following a technological upgrade in the early weeks of 2020, viewers in nine villages lost access to Vesti Chukotka on Russia-1 for local news and instead had to rely on Russia-24, which is carried on the second multiplex.

 Television programming in Chukchi language is limited.
 In January 2003, GTRK Chukotka aired Эйгыскʼын on Thursdays on the late afternoon opt-out slot on RTR.
 By the late 2000s, a news bulletin in Chukchi premiered, Пынʼылтэ.
 It is a mere translation of the previous evening's Russian bulletin, initially running for twenty minutes.
 In 2009, it was mainly viewed in Anadyr, where the ethnic Chukchi population is low. Пынʼылтэ was even joked by people, saying it was for the elderly, due to its mid-afternoon timeslot (15:20).
 As of April 2025, it runs for twenty-five minutes in a morning timeslot (09:30), while on Fridays, it is repeated at 11:30 and 21:10, where, on other days, the Russian local edition is broadcast.